MAP Test Reading

 • Conjunctions

-Writing: Purposes: Plan, Develop, Edit
+Writing: Plan, Develop, and Edit

 • Time-order words